 Constructive Alternative: Prioritize punctuality in meetings to demonstrate respect for others’ time and enhance the overall efficiency of team collaborations.

-You can intuitively find the feedback module of Teamflect.
+You can intuitively find the employee feedback tool of Teamflect.
 Once you find the feedback module, click on Given to view your previously given feedback.

 From here, click on new feedback to pick the direct report you wish to give negative feedback for.